 How fit should I be?

 You need to be able to swim and be reasonably fit.
-For a try dive you need to fill out the try dive disclaimer.
+For a try dive you first need to contact us to ensure that an instructor is available to take you in the water.
+You also need to fill out the try dive disclaimer.
 To become a member of the club and BSAC you will need to fill out a medical ‘self-cert’ form; or if you have answered yes to any of the medical questions, you will need to have a medical with a qualified doctor; for which you may have to pay a small fee.

 What does a Try Dive involve?

-All of our pool sessions are from 8:30 to 9:30 on Monday evenings (please arrive at 8:15 so you are in good time.
+All of our pool sessions are from 8:30 to 9:30 on Monday evenings (please be changed and pool side by 8:15 so you are in good time).
 One of our qualified instructors will go through the basics of scuba, with an introduction to the scuba kit and how it works.
 You will then try on the kit and get into the shallow end of the pool for a short lesson with your instructor — if you enjoy the experience of weightlessness and the ability to breathe under water and can’t wait to learn more, then talk to us about membership.
 As well as your usual swimming gear and towel it is a good idea to bring an old t-shirt in case you get cold, or straps from equipment chaffe.

 What does training involve?